Join IFT

 Many institutions have Open Access publishing agreements with Wiley that allow authors to use Open Access credits.
 Check if your institution has a current Open Access agreement here.

 If an institutional agreement does not apply to you, you can purchase Open Access from Wiley at the current APC rate.
+There is no discount for IFT members.

 Waivers

 If none of the authors is able to join IFT to get the free publishing member benefit, authors may request a waiver of publication charges after acceptance of the manuscript, prior to publication.
 Authors based in countries in either Group A or B of Research4Life's eligibility list will automatically be granted a waiver if none of the authors is an IFT member.
-Authors from other countries who lack funding for publication fees or for IFT membership will be granted waivers as needed.
+Authors from other countries who lack funding for publication fees or for IFT membership will be granted waivers as needed, upon request.

 IFT prioritizes publication of quality food science, regardless of authors' funding status.
 An author’s ability to pay for publication is not a factor in consideration of submissions.
 Waiver requests should be e-mailed to the Editorial Office at [email protected] at the time of acceptance.